middlec000/water_potability/README.md

-# water_potability
+# wine_quality
-Classify water as either potable or non-potable based on given attributes.
+Classify wine as one of 6 quality rankings based on given wine attributes.